fcorbin567/piccard2/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Draws a subgraph of the network representation where *num_cts* is the number of census tracts in the first census year which are followed through all census years.

 **piccard.plot_num_cts(network_table, years, id)**
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Plots the number of census tracts across all given census years.

-**Note**: Further explanation of the parameters and example code for all the above functions can be found in the [documentation](https://htmlpreview.github.io/?https://github.com/lodi-m/piccard/blob/main/docs/documentation.html).

 ## Dependencies
 [GeoPandas - Allows spatial operations in Python, making it easier to work with geospatial data](https://geopandas.org/en/stable/)